Nazakyu/init/README.md

 - Script 01: displays only the login, UID and Path of each entry of the /etc/passwd file.
 - Script 02: delete an active user.
-- Script 03: ask the user what does he want to install on his new machine: sudo, ssh, vim or zsh.
-The user select one or several of the choices, the install will be done if not installed yet, or it will update it if it is already installed.
+- Script 03: personal script: ask the user what to install on a new machine.
+The user select one or several of the choices.
+The install will be done if the software is not installed yet, or it will update it if it's already installed.

 ## Example
 script 03: